The Most Interesting Bridges in Venice

 Powered by GetYourGuide

-Il Ponte delle Guglie ("The Bridge of Spires", named after the four obelisks at the ends) or Il Ponte di Cannaregio is one of the oldest larger bridges in Venice.
+Ponte delle Guglie ("The Bridge of Spires", named after the four obelisks at the ends) or Ponte di Cannaregio is one of the oldest larger bridges in Venice.
 It is situated in the Cannaregio district, over the canal of the same name, shortly before it ends in the Grand Canal.

 The bridge was first built of wood in 1285, and in 1580 it was replaced by the current stone bridge.
 The coat of arms of Doge Pasquale da Ponte is represented in the center of the bridge's arcades, and several decorative masks are carved on the sides.